Digital Audio Broadcasting: Eureka-147 project

-DAB has been under development since 1981 at the Institut für Rundfunktechnik (IRT).
-The first DAB demonstrations were held in 1985 at the WARC-ORB in Geneva, and in 1988 the first DAB transmissions were made in Germany.
-Later, DAB was developed as a research project for the European Union (EUREKA), which started in 1987 on an initiative by a consortium formed in 1986.
-The MPEG-1 Audio Layer II ("MP2") codec was created as part of the EU147 project.
+The first DAB demonstrations were held in 1988 in Geneva during WARC-88 conference, after which numerous other trials took place throughout several other countries in Europe.
+There was also a demonstration at the 1991 NAB Show in the USA.
+The MPEG-1 Audio Layer II ("MP2") codec was created as part of this project.
 DAB was the first standard based on orthogonal frequency-division multiplexing (OFDM) modulation technique, which since then has become one of the most popular transmission schemes for modern wideband digital communication systems.

 A choice of audio codec, modulation and error-correction coding schemes and first trial broadcasts were made in 1990.
-Public demonstrations were made in 1993 in the United Kingdom.
-The protocol specification was finalized in 1993 and adopted by the ITU-R standardization body in 1994, the European community in 1995 and by ETSI in 1997.
-Pilot broadcasts were launched in several countries in 1995.
+A significant decision was the assigning of frequencies on the radio spectrum, as it was decided to operate the system on different bands (Band I, Band III and L Band) compared to those used on FM and AM.
+The protocol specification was finalized in 1992 or 1993 and adopted by the ITU-R standardization body in 1994, the European community in 1995 and by ETSI in 1997.
+The European DAB Forum (now WorldDAB) was formed in 1995, and the Eureka-147 project itself had "ended" and merged into WorldDAB in 1999.